 You are not alone.
 We've all done it.
-Hundreds of patients a year come in to see me with a stubbed toe.
 Although seeking medical attention for something as common as a stubbed toe may seem strange, it's best to come in to be sure the toe isn't fractured or infected if swelling or bleeding occurs.

 An ingrown toenail is another extremely common cause of big toe pain.
 Family history, trauma, short shoes, and improperly cut toenails can all lead to an ingrown big toenail.
 Fortunately surgery can be done right in the podiatry office.
 Most patients feel little pain and can start their usual activities the next day.
 Our office sees a lot of kids with ingrown toenails.
 To help prevent it, make sure your kids aren't outgrowing their shoes.
 Adults need to make sure to cut their toenails straight across only.

 Turf toe most often occurs in athletes.
 It's very common in football kickers but can occur in any game where players jam their toe or repeatedly push off during running and jumping.
 The term was originally coined with sports played on artificial turf; the harder artificial surface makes cleats more likely to stick.
 However, turf toe can also occur on grass surfaces, particularly when the shoe worn is not supportive.

 Tennis has its own specific toe injury caused by the fast changes in direction and the toe pushing against the toe box.
 Damage can result in the area underneath the toenail.
 It often gets worse with time.
 Preventing this injury is very straightforward.
 If you play tennis, keep your toenails short and wear tennis shoes that fit.